garystorey/use-standard-shema/README.md

 - **Error Display**: Use `getErrors()` for global errors and `field.error` for field-level errors.
 - **Performance**: Handlers and derived values (`getForm`, `getField`, `getErrors`) are memoized internally.
 You don’t need extra `useMemo` unless you’re doing heavy custom work.
 - **Reset Strategy**: Call `resetForm()` after successful submission to clear touched/dirty/errors and restore defaults.
+- **Boolean flags**: The `touched` and `dirty` values returned from `getField` are plain booleans, making it easy to toggle helper text, validation messaging, or styling without string comparisons.
 - **Nested Fields**: Use dot notation for nested keys (e.g. `"address.street1"`).
 TypeScript support ensures autocomplete for these paths.
 - **Accessibility**: Always wire `describedById` and `errorId` into your markup to keep your forms screen-reader friendly.
   - `getField` provides `describedById` and `errorId` for use with `aria-describedby` and/or `aria-errormessage`.